 The PACE model, developed by psychologist Dan Hughes, is comprised of four principles of communication: playfulness, acceptance, curiosity, and empathy.
 The PACE approach provides a framework for supporting children throughout emotional and behavioural challenges.

 • Learn more about therapeutic parenting at the National Association of Therapeutic Parents

 • Check out Kim S. Golding’s book ‘Everyday Parenting with Security and Love: Using PACE to Provide Foundations for Attachment’

 • Beacon House has numerous online resources, including therapeutic parenting

 At Compass, all our foster carers receive essential training that prepares them for therapeutic foster parenting.
 We also offer additional therapeutic care and support for our children, alongside specialised education plans that are aimed at supporting our young people and ensuring they achieve the best outcomes possible.

-If you’d like to make a difference to the life of a child by becoming a foster carer, you can get in touch with us here.
+If you’d like to make a difference to the life of a child by becoming a foster carer, please get in touch.

 Your fostering journey with us begins with a conversation.
 Start your journey today.